alephgamma/RHCA-study-notes/3_EX280_study_notes.md

 ```
 ## 12. Scaling

-### Task 1
+### Task
-Manually scale up an application
+Scale up an application and configure Horizontal Pod Autoscaling `hpa`

 ### Requirements
-* Set the replicas to 2
+* Manually set the replicas to 2
+* Autoscale the application to:
+  * min: 1
+  * max: 3
+  * cpu percentage: 75

 ### Task 1 breakdown
 12.1.
 Create the project and the app